ManujGarggit/Advanced-xv6/README.md

 $ setpriority [priority] [pid]
 ```

-which calls the `set_priority` system call which sets the static priority to the given value and resets ntime to 0 and niceness to 5.
+which calls the `set_priority` system call which sets the static priority to the given value.
+The system call returns the old Static Priority of the process.
+In case the priority of
+the process increases(the value is lower than before), then rescheduling should be
+done.).
+This resets the niceness to 5 as well.

 ```c
 int set_priority(int new_priority, int proc_id);